deryayigit/ceng-foundations/algorithms/recursion/README.md

+# Recursion

-Recursion is technique used in computer science to solve big problems by breaking them into smaller, similar problems.
-The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called a recursive function.
+Recursion is **a technique used in computer science** to solve big problems by breaking them into smaller, similar problems.
+The process in which a function calls itself directly or indirectly is called **recursion**, and the corresponding function is called a **recursive function**.

-For it to be recursive, there must be a basic condition, namely termination.
+For recursion to work correctly, there must always be a **base condition (termination condition)** — otherwise the recursion will continue infinitely and cause a stack overflow.

+Recursion helps in **logic building** and provides a natural way to solve complex problems by decomposing them into smaller subproblems.
+It is a powerful technique, but must be used carefully to avoid performance issues and infinite loops.

+---

+## Types of Recursion

+There are several common types of recursion:

+- **Direct Recursion**
+  A function calls itself directly.
+  *Example: factorial implementation.*

+- **Indirect Recursion**
+  One function (say `A`) calls another (`B`), which then calls `A` again.
+  This involves two or more methods forming a circular call sequence.

+- **Head Recursion**
+  The recursive call is made **at the beginning** of the method, before any other processing.

+- **Tail Recursion**
+  The recursive call is the **last statement** in the method.
+  Tail recursion can sometimes be optimized by compilers into iteration.